dbercier/walmart-coding-assignment/README.md

 Run:

-- From the root folder, in a terminal shell do: mvn springboot:run
+- From the root folder, in a terminal shell do: mvn spring-boot:run

   OR, in IntelliJ go the SubscriptionApplication class; Right click and then left-click "run"